Odegaard slams Hegerberg's World Cup absence

 "It's not the time.
 The team deserves something better."

-Norway became the first nation in world football to pay their male and female players equally in the aftermath of Hegerberg's withdrawal.
+Norway became the first nation in world football to pay its male and female players equally in the aftermath of Hegerberg's withdrawal.

-In her absence, Martin Sjogren's side got off to a superb start at the World Cup, beating Nigeria 3-0 courtesy of goals from Guro Reiten, Lisa-Marie Utland and Osinachi Ohale.
+In her absence, Martin Sjogren's side got off to a superb start at the FIFA Women's World Cup, beating Nigeria 3-0 courtesy of goals from Guro Reiten, Lisa-Marie Utland and Osinachi Ohale.

-Sjogren praised the link-up play between Reiten and Caroline Hansen in his assessment of the game as he hailed his team's ability to challenge for the World Cup without Hegerberg.
+Sjogren praised the link-up play between Reiten and Caroline Hansen in his assessment of the game as he hailed his team's ability to challenge for the FIFA Women's World Cup without Hegerberg.

-"We have these players we have, and we've worked so hard as a group to grow stronger every time we meet," said Sjogren.
+"We have these players we have, and we've worked so hard as a group to grow stronger every time we meet," Sjogren said.

 "Caroline and Guro have been very good for us for a long time so I am not surprised these two made such a great performance."